ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

 $ tools/mbedcli_compile.py --release_version 0250 --release_folder firmware
 ```

+There is an intermediate step in uvision environment in creating a release directory.
+This step is not needed in mbedcli environment but to make this equivalent directory invoke
+`copy_release_files.py --project-tool mbedcli`
+To make a release directory from the step above.
+`package_release_files.py SRC_DIR DEST_DIR VERSION_NUMBER --toolchain ARM`

 ## MDK
 If you want to use the MDK (uVision) IDE to work with the DAPLink code, you must launch it in the right environment.
 The project will fail to build otherwise.
-To launch uVision properly, use ``tools/launch_uv4.bat``
+To launch uVision properly, use ``tools/launch_uvision.bat``

 This script can take arguments to override default virtual environment and python packages to be installed.

-For example in python 2.7
+For example `tools\launch_uvision.bat other_env other_requirements.txt`
--tools\launch_uvision.bat env27 requirements.txt
-In python 3.7
--tools\launch_uvision.bat env37 requirements3.txt